cappe987/cappe987.github.io/content/blog/networks/2023-07-10-ptp-syntonization-synchronization.md

 The leap seconds always happen on either June 30th or December 31st at 23:59:59.
 A leap second ahead is shown as 23:59:60, before advancing to 00:00:00.
 A leap second backwards goes directly from 23:59:58 to 00:00:00.
-As for when a leap second occurs, a Linux system should be informed by an NTP daemon when when is scheduled, which in turn gets its time through NTP from a more authoritative clock device.
+As for when a leap second occurs, a Linux system should be informed by an NTP daemon when one is scheduled, which in turn gets its time through NTP from a more authoritative clock device.